bhpayne/modeling-cost-of-rural-internet-distribution/README.md

 start with a 2D box.
-Place a source point random in the box.
+Place a source point at a random location in the box.
 Place a set of destinations randomly in the box.
---> Find the shortest number of links connecting all points from the distribution
+--> Find the shortest number of links connecting all points from the distribution.
 * place a set of links
 * sum the distance of each links